mikeizbicki/cmc-csci143/week_02/README.md

             1. `docker-compose logs [container]`: view the logs of `[container]` or all containers if not specified
                 1. `-f` follow mode
     1. docker volumes
-        1. allow "persistant state" in a docker container
+        1. allow "persistent state" in a docker container
         1. will be critical for databases; for everything else, main use is for debugging
         1. two types of volumes we'll use
             1. bind mounts (you manage where the data is stored)